Click on the tabs for more information

 Day 6: Beit Shean, Bethany Beyond Jordan, Abraham's Tent, Mt. of Olives & Garden of Gethsemane

 We travel southward this morning to Beit-Shean/Scythopolis, the most magnificent archeological site in Israel, located at the strategic juncture of the Jezreel and Jordan valleys.
 Like Jericho, it has been almost continuously occupied throughout history.
 After defeating Saul and his sons on Mt.
 Gilboa, the Philistines hanged their bodies on the walls of Beit-Shean.
 During the time of Jesus, Scythopolis was one of the chief cities of the Decapolis - a league of ten cities sharing Greek culture and government.
 Following the fertile Jordan Valley southward, your guide will point out the agricultural restoration of the “Land of Milk and Honey” and Israel’s intricate irrigation development.
 We pass ancient Jericho and view from a distance this city famed as the oldest in the world.
 To the east of Jericho along the Jordan River Valley (Queser El Yehud) is the Israeli side of Bethany Beyond the Jordan.
 In this area Jesus was baptized by John the Baptist; Elijah and Elisha crossed the Jordan; and the children of Israel, led by Joshua, entered the Promised Land.
 This afternoon we will take part in the Genesis Land/Dinner in Abraham's Tent, where we enjoy a trip back in time to relive life in the time of the Patriarchs, complete with costume, dramatic presentation, camel ride and authentic food.
 Arriving in Jerusalem we’ll enjoy a beautiful view of the Old City atop the Mt. of Olives and then the Garden of Gethsemane.
 How many have wished to be whisked back in time to get a glimpse of our Lord or hear His voice if only for a moment?
 To walk between the ancient olive trees, read the scriptures of Jesus' prayer and take time for personal reflection is important here.
-We will have dinner and overnight lodging for the next four nights in Jerusalem.
+We will have dinner and overnight lodging for the next three nights in Jerusalem.

 Day 7: Masada, Ein Gedi, Dead Sea Scrolls, Dead Sea Swim